PopleZoo/BetterItemScan/README.md

 - Added config option 'ItemScanningUICooldown'
 - Added config option 'FontSize'
 - Added colour config options 'ItemTextColorHex' & 'ItemTextCalculatorColorHex'
+- UI adjusted so multiple items are shown as 'amount' x 'scrap' - 'price'
+- Adjusted calculator to account for the UI changes.
+For example if only 2 out 3 items meet the quota for quota calculation, 2 will be shown as meeting the quota and the remaining 1 will be shown as not.

 Small bug fixes
 - no longer being able to peak through walls